NixOS/nix.dev/source/tutorials/nix-language.md

 /nix/var/nix/profiles/per-user/root/channels/nixpkgs/lib
 ```

-While you will encounter many such examples, we recommend to [avoid search paths](search-path) in production code, as they are [impurities](impurities) which are not reproducible.
+While you will encounter many such examples, we recommend to [avoid lookup paths](search-path) in production code, as they are [impurities](impurities) which are not reproducible.

 [NIX_PATH]: https://nixos.org/manual/nix/unstable/command-ref/env-common.html?highlight=nix_path#env-NIX_PATH
 [nixpkgs]: https://github.com/NixOS/nixpkgs